forthtemple/openworlddart/readme.md

- selection system so can select an item usage of delays eg have actor jump, then 5 seconds later play laugh sound rooms where define an area for a room and
+ selection system so can select an item usage of delays eg have actor jump, then 5 seconds later play laugh sound persistence can store data so when restart app will remember game state rooms where define an area for a room and
     can trigger entry and exit of room eg have butcher say hello when someone enters room sound eg sound fo a smithy when enter